 A Dixon blacksmith by the name of John Deere invented the scoured steel plow in 1837.
 Replacing the cast-iron plow, this simple John Deere plow revolutionized farming.
 This changed history by ushering migration of early settlers throughout the central Midwest and the western United States.
 John Deere and H.T.
 O’Brien produced simple products which generated such magnificent results.

-The industry today, the manufacturers in particular have gone out of their way to make equipment more complex.
+The industry today, the manufacturers, in particular, have gone out of their way to make equipment more complex.
 Unfortunately, all this complexity comes at the expense of the operators and the mechanics.
 In the interest of making a specification that is more difficult for competitors to meet or adding eye candy and glitz that catches people’s eye.

 There’s a longer training cycle associated with difficult to operate machines, especially if operator turnover rate is high.
 Our equipment doesn’t have that; our machines are very simple to operate and even simpler for the mechanics.
-Mechanics don’t have to go to school for six weeks to figure out how to maintain the equipment, let alone o troubleshoot it.
-This is because only standard shop tools that are utilized with Sewer Equipment products.
+Mechanics don’t have to go to school for six weeks to figure out how to maintain the equipment, let alone to troubleshoot it.
+This is because only standard shop tools are utilized with Sewer Equipment products.
 Simple things.
 Simple to operate, simple to maintain.
 With our history, it’s no wonder our motto is “Best Products.
 Best Local Support”.